 Many people come to me for weight loss advice.
 They have already tried all the strategies they can think of.
 Generally, they try to eat fewer calories and go hungry, which only works for a short while.
 After losing weight and promptly regaining it on popular diet plans, most people settle for trying to “eat healthy and exercise”: they are watching their fat intake, switching to “diet” soda, and getting out for a walk most days.
 There are two problems with this approach: the focus is largely on the wrong food group (fats), and the exercise is not nearly vigorous enough.

-The most recent issue of Time Magazine (pictured above) caries the lead article on why scientists have been wrong in recommending low-fat diets for all these years.
+A recent issue of Time Magazine carried the lead article on why scientists have been wrong in recommending low-fat diets for all these years.
 There are a whole host of recent reviews which confirm the conclusion that fat is not the culprit it has been made out to be.
 Instead, the problem with our modern diet is all the refined carbohydrates.
 A fantastic review of weight loss studies was recently published by the Swedish Council on Technology Assessment in Health Care.
 This report is likely to be the basis for future dietary guidelines for obesity treatment within the Swedish health care system.
 Their conclusion was that low-fat diets do not reduce weight or cardiovascular risk nearly as well as low-carbohydrate diets.
 People who’s daily carbohydrate intake was less than 30% of their total calories had sustained weight loss at 6 months, better blood sugar levels, lower triglycerides, and lower diastolic blood pressure.
 Their diet was higher in protein and saturated (animal) fat.
 Bottom line: Low-carbohydrate high-protein diets show greater weight loss and better health markers than the low-fat, low-calorie diets.

 Here’s a summary of the best current advice for sustained weight loss, courtesy of Dr Al Sears, MD: